ArtPoon/slides/markdown/mbi3100-seqcomp.md

 # Searching a sequence database

-* How do we query a database with a nucleotide or protein sequence?
+* How do we search a database with a nucleotide or protein sequence?
+  * The input sequence is our *query*.
+  * A matching sequence in the database is the *subject*.
 * An unknown species has no keywords to search by.
-* One approach would be to *align* the sequence against every other sequence in the database, and take whatever aligns best.
+* One approach would be to align our query sequence against every sequence in the database, and take whatever aligns best.
 * This would take too long!
 (More on alignment later.)

 ---